QM-Quality-Manager/legacy-rest-api/libraries/java/readme.md

 | Name | File | Description |
 | --- | --- | --- |
 | Examples of extracting messages | `ExtractDataExampleTest.java` | Contains examples on how to extract `message` data from V3 and what additional data is needed to make sense of the messages retrieved. |

+### Notes for `ExtractDataExampleTest.java`

+Note that we have to query via the forms.
+The reason is that the messages themselves do not contain any information about the originating form.
+Thus if we want to find the entries for a form called `Avvik` we need to first query the `forms` API, filter out the right form by its name and then get the `formId` from it.

+We can then query for the messages by passing in the `formId` and assume the returned messages are results only for the specific `form` we wanted.